tomBrossart/weekend_challenge_two_calculator/README.md

   [X] add key-value pairs to calculatorArr object that is being POSTed

-PRO module
+HARD mode
 [X] edit html to add all calculator buttons,
-[X] add click listeners that display clicked nums in viewer bar [ ] figure out how to clear calcInput of numbers and show the selectedCalculation and add firstInput to calcObj [ ] update selectedCalculation to also display in viewer bar [ ] add second input to calculatorObj after selectedCalculation [ ] add bootstrap or similar grid framework for layout
+[X] add click listeners that display clicked nums in viewer bar [X] figure out how to clear calcInput of numbers and show the selectedCalculation and add firstInput to calcObj [X] update selectedCalculation to also display in viewer bar [X] add second input to calculatorObj after selectedCalculation

+PRO mode
+[ ] refactor code to include route?
+[ ] Create a delay from when the client receives the response from the Server, and when the calculation is actually displayed on the DOM.
+The delay should be 3 seconds.
+[ ] During that delay, show information that says 'computing' until the 3 second delay has finished, [ ] then remove the 'computing' message while showing the calculation.
+[ ] add bootstrap or similar grid framework for layout to polish appearance